uyuni-project/uyuni-rfc/accepted/00000-upgrading-bootstrap.md

 # Alternatives
 [alternatives]: #alternatives

 The easiest alternative is to do nothing.
 We've been shipping Bootstrap 3 along with its known issues for a long time and so far it hasn't blown up in our face.
 Likewise, our current themes are hard to maintain, but so long as corporate branding doesn't change, there isn't too much to change day-to-day.
-It is possible to go ahead with the stylesheet simplification etc by itself without upgrading Bootstrap.

-# Unresolved questions
-[unresolved]: #unresolved-questions

-TODO: Will be added as they surface.